 Average EV/Revenue Multiples for IT Services Companies

 Between 2015 and 2020, median revenue multiples remained stable, hovering between 1.1x and 1.6x.
 They steadily rose from the end of 2020 and throughout 2021, reaching more than double by the end of 2022.
 By Q4 2023, however, they decreased back to pre-pandemic levels at 1.4x.
+In H1 2024, the multiples expanded to levels seen in 2022, indicating a slight recovery from the 2022-2023 compression.

 IT Services Multiples Over Time

 EV/Revenue multiples behaved similarly but continued to rise throughout 2022 (from the previous 1.0-1.5x level to 2.4x).
 They steeply declined in 2023, however, reaching 1.4x by the end of the fourth quarter.
+In the second half of 2024, revenue multiples recovered to a median if 1.9x.

 Our combined data shows that the jump in private transactions wasn’t as strong as in the public markets, where the one-year increase in average revenue multiple exceeded 100%.
 Nevertheless, there was a big difference in the median revenue multiple between 2020 and 2022: +1.2x or 100%.
 The valuations in the 1st and 3rd quartiles also rose markedly.

 But it’s not just mega deals that financial investors are interested in.
 Many buyers also look for smaller companies.
-In our sample, we found the median size of a PE/VC deal to be $226M with 25% not exceeding $40M.
+In our sample, we found the median size of a PE/VC deal to be $50M with 25% not exceeding $13M.

 Size Effect on Valuation Multiples